pushrocks/smarthbs/README.md

 ## Usage
 Use TypeScript for best in class instellisense.

+For further information read the linked docs at the top of this README.

 > Note: Why did we decide against a class based architecture?
 Easy: handlebars.js is already pretty determined how things are handled internally, namely a global partial template registry It doesn't make sense to then introduce a scoped partial template approach.